-Retreatof the Firm and the Rise of Guilds: The Employment Relationship in an Age of Virtual Business, chapter 16 in Malone, Laubacher, and Scott Morton, eds.
+- Robert Laubacher and Thomas Malone.
+Retreat of the Firm and the Rise of Guilds: The Employment Relationship in an Age of Virtual Business, chapter 16 in Malone, Laubacher, and Scott Morton, eds.
 Inventing the Organizations of the 21st Century.
 MIT Press, 2003.

 - Thomas Malone and Robert Laubacher.
 The Dawn of the E-Lance Economy.
 Harvard Business Review, Sept-Oct 1998.

-- Robert Laubacher, Can the “College premium” withstand hyperspecialization?
-HBR blog network, August 2011.
+- Robert Laubacher, Can the College premium withstand hyperspecialization?
+Harvard Business Review, August 2011.

 - Thomas Malone and Robert Laubacher.
 Viewpoint: The Rebirth of the Guild.
 Boston Globe, August 24, 2000.